ihnguyen/ihnguyen/README.md

 # About Me

 My interest in data analytics and science sparked when I had the opportunity to analyze oncology machinery data using Excel.
 In 1.5 years, I received my Healthcare Analytics certificate from UC Davis.
-In May 2023, I'm proud to announce I have received my Master's in Statistics concentration in Data Science from California State University East Bay.
+I'm proud to announce I have received my Master's in Statistics, concentration in Data Science from California State University East Bay.

-My focus is in healthcare and public health data as the appeal is to mitigate **$800 billion** in fraud, waste, and abuse annually so taxpayer money can be better utilized at improving health.

 # SQL Projects: